vuejs/vuepress/packages/docs/docs/guide/markdown.md

 :tada: :100:

-A list of all emojis available can be found [here](https://github.com/markdown-it/markdown-it-emoji/blob/master/lib/data/full.json).
+A [list of all emojis] (https://github.com/markdown-it/markdown-it-emoji/blob/master/lib/data/full.json) is available.

 ## Table of Contents